The Alabama Post Register followed my blog posts on the oil disaster and Gulf Coast tourism. For original article, click here.

-Since the tragic BP began, I've been inundated with requests from experts and regular folks alike who want to know how much money various Gulf Coast communities will have to spend to repair their tourism industries.
+Since the tragic BP oil spill began, I’ve been inundated with requests from experts and regular folks alike who want to know how much money various Gulf Coast communities will have to spend to repair their tourism industries.

 Paradoxically, I believe the question is not how much should be spent, but what happens if we don’t spend?